TalkingHeadBench: A Multi-Modal Benchmark & Analysis of Talking-Head DeepFake Detection: Benchmark Experiments

 \textbf{Benchmarking Objectives and Key Questions} We perform a comprehensive evaluation and analysis to answer the following questions:\\ \textit{(i) How does the performance of the SOTA detectors change from FaceForensics++~\cite{rossler2019faceforensics++}, where detectors have near-perfect accuracy, to TalkingHeadBench?}\\ \textit{(ii) Can the SOTA detectors generalize across shifts in identity and generator property?}\\ \textit{(iii) Which talking-head generators are easy or hard to detect, and why?}\\ \textit{(iv) Which aspects of the TalkingHeadBench benchmark remain challenging for the SOTA detectors and warrant further investigation?}\\

-\textbf{SOTA Detectors} To address these questions, we benchmark four publicly available SOTA deepfake detectors: CADDM~\cite{dong2023implicit}, LipFD~\cite{liu2024lips}, DeepFake-Adapter~\cite{shao2025deepfake}, and TALL~\cite{xu2023tall}.
+\textbf{SOTA Detectors} To address these questions, we benchmark seven publicly available SOTA deepfake detectors: CADDM~\cite{dong2023implicit}, LipFD~\cite{liu2024lips}, DeepFake-Adapter~\cite{shao2025deepfake}, TALL~\cite{xu2023tall}, AltFreezing~\cite{wang2023altfreezing}, MM-Det~\cite{song2025learningmultimodalforgeryrepresentation}, and HiFi-Net~\cite{hifi_net_xiaoguo}.
 Similar to the generators, we aim to diversify the modalities and frameworks of our detectors, as shown in Tab.~\ref{tab:detectors}.
-These four detectors meet our goal of being the latest SOTA detectors with available code, and together, they capture varying modalities.
+These seven detectors meet our goal of being the latest SOTA detectors with available code, and together, they capture varying modalities.

-\textbf{Evaluation Protocols} To systematically evaluate the generalization of these SOTA detectors, we design three distinct protocols:
+\textbf{Evaluation Protocols} To systematically evaluate the generalization of these SOTA detectors, we design three protocols:

 \textit{P1 (Identity Shift Only) }Evaluates generalization to unseen identities within familiar generators.
 Models are trained on deepfakes from all generators and real videos, then tested on each generator and real videos, ensuring no overlap in identities between the training and test sets. (see Tab.~\ref{tab:m1_colored_updated}).